ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 ### Verify Charon + Builder API is Functional

-Once you have Charon and your Validator Client set up, you can verify if your setup is functional by reviewing your proposed blocks on [beaconcha.in](https://beaconcha.in) dashboards or on via the Relay API endpoints.
+Once you have Charon and your Validator Client set up, you can verify if your setup is functional by reviewing your proposed blocks on [beaconcha.in](https://beaconcha.in) dashboards or via the Relay API endpoints.

 As an example, if my validator was the block proposer for block `17370078` on mainnet, I can review the following resources: